amoschou/acrubrics/SHE.md

 | E | Identifies factors that have influenced scientific understanding. | Identifies how applications of science and technology have affected people’s lives. |

 ### Year 10

+By the end of Year 10,
+Students analyse how (NDS910–1) the models and theories they use have developed over time and discuss (NDS910–2, UIS910–2) the factors that prompted their review.

 | Grade | Nature and development of science | Use and influence of science |
 |-------|------------------------|-------------------|